hamvocke/hamvocke.github.io/_drafts/2015-08-16-a-quick-and-easy-guide-to-tmux.md

 For now it's best to discover some stuff on your own.
 Experiment, fool around and maybe try to use tmux in your daily work.
 It takes a while to get used to and you'll probably feel slow in the very beginning.
 I can only encourage you to keep using it.
 Get a feeling for its functionality and in no time you'll find out that your work with the terminal will be pure bliss and insanely fast.

-Right now I'm preparing a follow up to give you some more insights on customizations I find useful in general and especially for pair programming.
+As you're reading this I'm preparing a follow up post to give you some more on how to customize tmux.
+I'll share some customizations I find useful in general and especially for pair programming.
 Stay tuned!

 <hr>
 **Footnotes**